membraneframework/membrane_audio_mix_plugin/README.md

 Both elements operate only on raw audio (PCM), so some parser may be needed to precede them in a pipeline.

-Audio format can be set as an element option or received through stream format from input pads.
-All stream format received from input pads have to be identical and match ones in element option (if that option is different from `nil`).
+The elements expect to receive the same audio stream format on each input pad.
+It can be additionally enforced by setting an element option (`:stream_format`)

 Input pads can have offset - it tells how much silence should be added before first sample from that pad.
 Offset has to be positive.